What is an Annuity?

 Immediate Annuities

-With an immediate annuity, you start receiving payments shortly after making the initial deposit.
-These payments can be made monthly, quarterly, annually, or on another schedule that you choose.
-The amount of each payment is determined based on factors such as your age, gender, the amount of money invested, and prevailing interest rates.
+With an immediate annuity, the individual starts receiving income payments shortly after making a large lump-sum deposit.
+The income payments can be received monthly, quarterly, annually, or on another schedule that the individual chooses.
+The amount of income payments is determined based on factors such as the individual’s age, gender, the lump-sum deposit, and prevailing interest rates.

 Deferred Annuities

-With a deferred annuity, there is a delay between when you make the investment and when the payments begin.
-During the accumulation phase, the funds in the annuity grow on a tax-deferred basis.
-Once you decide to start receiving payments, usually during retirement, the annuity enters the distribution phase, and you receive regular payments.
+With a deferred annuity, there is an accumulation period that requires an individual to make a series of deposits before income payments begin.
+During the accumulation period, the funds in the annuity grow on a tax-deferred basis.
+Once the individual starts receiving income payments, usually at retirement, the annuity enters the distribution phase, on which they can receive monthly, quarterly or annual income payments.

 Immediate Annuity (SPIA)

 SPIA stands for Single Premium Immediate Annuity.
-It is a type of annuity that provides a guaranteed income stream starting immediately after making a lump-sum payment.
-It is also known as an immediate annuity or income annuity.
+It is a type of annuity that provides a guaranteed income stream immediately after making a lump-sum deposit.
+SPIAs are also known as an immediate annuity or income annuity.

-When you purchase a SPIA, you give a one-time premium payment to an insurance company.
-In return, you start receiving regular payments, typically monthly, quarterly, or annually, immediately.
-The payments continue for the duration of the annuity contract, which can be for a specific number of years or for the rest of your life.
+When an individual purchases a SPIA, they make a one-time lump-sum deposit to an insurance company.
+In return, the individual immediately starts receiving regular income payments, typically monthly, quarterly, or annually.
+The income payments continue for the duration of the annuity contract, which can be for a specific number of years or for the rest of the individual’s life.

 Immediate Income

-With a SPIA, you receive income payments shortly after making the initial premium payment.
-This can be beneficial for individuals looking to convert a lump sum, such as retirement savings, into a predictable and steady income stream.
+With a SPIA, the individual receives income payments shortly after making the initial premium payment.
+This can be beneficial for individuals looking to convert a lump-sum of cash, such as retirement savings, into a predictable and steady income stream.

 Guaranteed Lifetime Income Option

-One of the common options for a SPIA is a lifetime income option.
-With this option, you receive payments for the rest of your life, regardless of how long you live.
+One of the common options for a SPIA is a lifetime income.
+With this option, the individual receives payments for the rest of their life, regardless of how long they live.
 This can provide a valuable source of income during retirement, eliminating the risk of outliving your savings.

 No Market Risk